avzero07/light-field-refocus/README.md

 	- Computer Vision and Image Processing Toolbox
 	- Parallel Computing Toolbox

 NOTE: This package should run fine on all newer releases of MATLAB (greater than r2019b).
-That said, this Demo package has not been tested on other versions of MATLAB so we cannot guarantee what the user experience might exactly be in other versions of MATLAB.
+That said, this Demo package has not been tested on other versions of MATLAB so we cannot guarantee the same user experience in other versions of MATLAB.

 ## Recommended Requirements